kaizen-ai/kaizenflow/documentation/general/code_style.md

 ### Decision

 - We prefer to
-    - assign directly the positional parameters
+  - Assign directly the positional parameters
-    - bind explicitly the parameters with a default value using their name
+  - Bind explicitly the parameters with a default value using their name

 - **Good**